Searching for axion-like time-dependent cosmic birefringence with data from SPT-3G: Methods

 In order to test this, we again generated a set of noise-free Gaussian CMB realizations, applying a $Q$/$U$ rotation to these mock skies (arbitrarily chosen to be $2.0$ degrees) before mock-observing them with a random subset of observations.
-We observed a slight suppression in the strength of the signal we reconstructed from these maps, on the order of $2\%$.
+We observed a slight reduction in the value of the angle we reconstructed from these maps, on the order of $2\%$.
 It is unclear what the source of this bias is, but the F19 upper limits on $g_{\phi\gamma}$ place the amplitude of rotation to be $< 0.1$ deg; at this level the bias should be $< 0.002$ deg.
-Because this bias is entirely negligible when compared with the uncertainty on the angles from each observation (discussed in more detail in Section \ref{sec:uncertainty}), we elect to not correct for it.
+Because this bias is entirely negligible when compared with the uncertainty on the angles from each observation (discussed in more detail in Sec. \ref{sec:uncertainty}), we elect to not correct for it.
 This is, however, a potential improvement to be made in future analyses of this type.

-\subsubsection{Map-Space Source Masking}
+\subsubsection{Map-space source masking}